A Good Day to Die Hard0.5 Star

 - Release Date

 The best Die Hard films have been made by proven action directors.
-Before making the original and With a Vengeance, John McTiernan directed Arnold Schwarzenegger in Predator; later he made The Hunt for Red October and the remake of The Thomas Crown Affair.
+Before making the original and With a Vengeance, John McTiernan directed Arnold Schwarzenegger in Predator; later, he made The Hunt for Red October and the remake of The Thomas Crown Affair.
 Len Wiseman launched the successful Underworld franchise before taking on Live Free or Die Hard.
 For this sequel, the studio turned to John Moore, whose banal past projects suggest his status as Fox’s director-for-hire on whatever the studio gives him to shoot.
 Examples: Behind Enemy Lines, the Flight of the Phoenix remake, The Omen remake, and Max Payne—all released by Fox.
 He carries out each assignment with no personal style, using techniques made popular by Michael Bay, except with less skill, if you can believe it.
-His cameras shake, his editor Dan Zimmerman chops indiscriminately, and his capacity for storytelling is virtually nonexistent.
+His cameras shake, his editor Dan Zimmerman chops indiscriminately, and his capacity for coherent storytelling is virtually nonexistent.

 Another employee on Fox’s punch-clock is Skip Woods, screenwriter of astoundingly dull studio projects like Hitman and X-Men Origins: Wolverine.
-Woods’ scenario proves so vapid and devoid of interesting developments that one pines for the days when Die Hard movies were based on unrelated books (or at least existing action screenplays not originally conceived for this franchise).
+Woods’ scenario proves so vapid and devoid of interesting developments that one yearns for the days when Die Hard movies were based on unrelated books (or at least existing action screenplays not originally conceived for this franchise).
 Instead, Woods’ writing constructs a plot that finds Willis’ signature New Yorker Det.
 John McClane hopping a plane to Russia to find his son, Jack (Jai Courtney), who has been rotting in a Russian jail.
 Unbeknownst to McClane, Jack is actually a CIA agent in the middle of a 3-year operation to secure a hidden file from the imprisoned whistleblower Komarov (Sebastian Koch).
 The file contains incriminating evidence about a government official, Chagarin (Sergei Kolesnikov).
 McClane, hapless in the eyes of his son, summarily botches the operation by showing up and blowing Jack’s cover.
 Meanwhile, a band of Chagarin’s goons, led by absurd Euro-trash villain type Alik (Rasha Bukvic), shows up around the same time as McClane.
 Once they have Komarov, the bad guys cart him off to recover his file from its hiding spot at the abandoned Chernobyl disaster site.
 McClane and son follow.
-Gunfire, explosions, and death ensues.
+Gunfire, explosions, and deaths ensue.

 As the plot unfolds, Willis and Courtney move from one action sequence to the next, their flat going-through-the-motions expressions setting the film’s tone and our mood.
 They’re tasked with predictable dialogue alluding to a history of conflict in their father-son relationship, mirroring McClane’s rocky relationship with his daughter Lucy (Mary Elizabeth Winstead, who appears in bookend cameos) from Live Free or Die Hard.
-Encouraging “Thatta boy!” remarks and stern “You should respect your father!” banter interrupts the steady flow of gunplay and car chases, but the conflict is never really fleshed-out, and therefore it’s uninvolving when inevitably resolved.
+Encouraging “Thatta boy!” remarks and stern “You should respect your father!” banter interrupts the steady flow of gunplay and car chases, but the conflict is never really fleshed-out.
+Therefore, it’s uninvolving when inevitably resolved.
 All the while, McClane takes a back seat to Jack, an uninteresting and one-note character unable to command the screen.
 At the same time, McClane complains that he’s “supposed to be on vacation!” except he’s not; he traveled to Russia to rescue his son from prison, not for a holiday.
 Some of these intermittent lines were clearly dubbed in during post-production for comic effect.

-The villains are equally underdeveloped, and a juicy villain is a crucial element to a great Die Hard film.
+The villains are equally underdeveloped, and a juicy villain is crucial to a great Die Hard film.
 Alik, an uninteresting lackey, dances about in an eccentric movie villain way and notes, “You know what I hate about Americans? …Everything.
 Especially cowboys.”
-This at least justifies McClane’s signature “Yippee ki-yay, motherfucker” one-liner, but it doesn’t help us understand the villain’s motivations.
+This at least justifies McClane’s signature “Yippee-ki-yay, motherfucker” one-liner, but it doesn’t help us understand the villain’s motivations.
 Komarov’s double-crossing daughter Irina (Yuliya Snigir) has a borderline incestuous affection for her father, but such hints are never explored.
 Chagarin would seem to be the scheme’s mastermind, but then a few twists correct that assumption.
 Not that the “big reveal” is any surprise.
 One of the resounding problems with A Good Day to Die Hard is its lack of a central villain from start to finish.
 There’s no equivalent to Hans or Simon Gruber, no Thomas Gabriel, not even a Col. Stuart.
-The film’s many side-villains are a confusion of baddies with an unclear purpose.
-And though Die Hard films have a history of master-criminals with ulterior motives, the filmmakers don’t establish the stakes well enough to make us care when we’re finally told what’s going on.
+The film’s many side villains are a confusion of baddies with an unclear purpose.
+And though Die Hard films have a history of master criminals with ulterior motives, the filmmakers don’t establish the stakes well enough to make us care when we’re finally told what’s going on.